MoveToAsia is dedicated to entrepreneurs, business owners, and international buyers who wish to leverage opportunities in Asia.

-My name is Guillaume and I am the creator of this blog.
-I have been living abroad in Southeast Asia for 3 years now.
-I started with a 6-month experience in Cambodia and finally settled in Vietnam.
+My name is Guillaume and I am the founder of this blog and Youtube Channel.
+I have been living abroad in Asia for 7 years now.
+I started with a Hong Kong, Cambodia and I finally settled in Vietnam.

 Southeast Asia: Thailand, Cambodia, Vietnam

 That’s why MoveToAsia was born: to inform expatriates who wish to move to Asia.
-Cover a range of topics that may be related to these different types of people, such as finding an apartment, installation, health coverage and visas, for example.
+It covers a range of topics that may be related to these different types of people, such as finding an apartment, , health coverage and visas, for example.

 In general we meet three types of expatriates in Vietnam, Cambodia and Thailand:

-- These are mainly retirees who have worked all their lives in France, Belgium, Switzerland and who move to Southeast Asia for several years to benefit from a favourable cost of living, a mild climate or following a previous trip that delighted them.
+- First we have retirees who have worked all their lives in France, Belgium, and Switzerland and who move to Southeast Asia for several years to benefit from a favorable cost of living, a mild climate or following a previous trip that delighted them.

 - Finally, entrepreneurs and project leaders who wish to open up markets in the Asian region.
 A restaurant, a hotel, importing or exporting products, as well as any other business creation abroad.
 This region of the world enjoys full employment, almost double-digit growth and a middle class that has increasing purchasing power.

-These expatriates face problems to overcome in the first few months after their arrival in terms of health (finding international health insurance), housing (settling in an attractive and attractive part of their new city that suits their taste), taxation (knowing how to pay taxes, declaring their residence, Paying possible taxes on investments in the host country or country of origin), bank accounts and money (transfer of money from abroad, use of efficient credit cards that minimize fees) are also problems that often occur and new services can considerably improve this.
+These expatriates face problems to overcome in the first few months after their arrival in terms of health (finding international health insurance), housing (settling in an attractive part of their new city that suits their taste), taxation (knowing how to pay taxes, declaring their residence, paying possible taxes on investments in the host country or country of origin), bank accounts and money (transfer of money from abroad, and the use of efficient credit cards that minimize fees) are also problems that often occur and new services can considerably improve this.

-Being in an environment where you don’t understand the language and the habits on a daily basis (some of them can even seems strange sometimes specially in South East Asia) makes you evolve tremendously.
-We no longer remain focused on what the society, education system and our “Western-style” mindset has told to us to follow since we are kids.
-Facing different challenges, adapt your points of view and perspectives definitely makes you improve on different aspects and think through what you want to reach in your life.
+Being in an environment where you don’t understand the language and the habits on a daily basis (some of them can even seem strange sometimes especially in South East Asia) makes you evolve tremendously.
+We no longer remain focused on what the society, education system and our “Western-style” mindset has told to us to follow since we were childrem.
+Facing different challenges and adapting your points of view and perspective definitely makes you improve on different aspects and think through what you want to reach in your life.

-Changing to a new life often requires to take important choices such as moving to a new country, changing your jobs and even end a relationship that bring you anywhere.
+Changing to a new life often requires to taking important choices such as moving to a new country, changing your jobs and even ending a.
 Moving abroad allows you to meet people with atypical backgrounds who have made totally different choices and designing their own life outside of usual norms and “proper” models to follow.
 During these years, I was for instance able to meet:

-- remote self-employed (also called digital nomads) who chose to be minimalist with less possessions to feel more free
+- Remote self-employed people (also called digital nomads) who chose to be minimalist with less possessions to feel more free

-Those meeting were often random, a quick catch-up next to a coffee or on a beach several thousand kilometres from our respective home-countries made their stories even more exciting.
-My goal for MoveToAsia.com would be to share stories or interviews to inspire you with those expats who chose to design their own life, took risk, succeed and failed with meaningful experiences.
+Those meeting were often random, a quick catch-up while buying a coffee or on a beach several thousand kilometers from our respective home-countries.
+It made their stories even more exciting.
+My goal for MoveToAsia.com would be to share stories or interviews to inspire you with those expats who chose to design their own life, took risks, succeeded and failed with meaningful experiences.